A person inhaling from a THC oil pen

 If you prefer a crystal-clear draw or want to thin out thick oil, try these simple steps before tossing the cartridge:

-Try a Fresh Vape Device: If cleaning and warming don’t help, your coil or wicking material may be compromised.
+• Try a Different Vape Cartridge or Device: If cleaning and warming don’t help, your coil or wicking material may be compromised.
 Replacing the cart may be easier and safer.

 Foggy cart oil can often be traced back to temperature shifts, natural plant compounds, or less-refined filtration.
 Sometimes it’s a safety concern, but not always.
 There are also a few things you can do to be sure your cart has a long, happy life.